Take heed of The Hound’s warning, and let it free you.

 Some people will have noble goals and try to force you into their “safe” world that they have flawlessly designed for security.
 Their ignorance makes you just as vulnerable as Cersi’s malevolence.

-We must each be at liberty to look after our own safety.
-Others will offer us ultimate safety, utopia, and uninterrupted security that we can just accept and then forget about.
-This will lead us down a path of naivety, ignorance, and vulnerability.
+Others will offer us safety, utopia, and ultimate security that we can just accept and then forget about.
+This will lead us down a path of vulnerability.

 Whether those who lure you into the false sense of security are doing so because their goals are noble, or because their motives are nefarious hardly matters.